metarank/lightgbm4j/README.md

 All the public API methods in these classes should map to the [LightGBM C API](https://lightgbm.readthedocs.io/en/latest/C-API.html) methods directly.

 Note that both `LGBMBooster` and `LGBMDataset` classes contain handles of native memory data structures from the LightGBM, so you need to explicitly call `.close()` when they are not used.
-Otherwise you may catch a native code memory leak.
+Otherwise, you may catch a native code memory leak.

-To load existing model and run it:
+To load an existing model and run it:
 ```java
 LGBMBooster loaded = LGBMBooster.loadModelFromString(model);
 float[] input = new float[] {1.0f, 1.0f, 1.0f, 1.0f};
 double[] pred = booster.predictForMat(input, 2, 2, true);
 ```

-To load dataset from java matrix:
+To load a dataset from a java matrix:
 ```java
 float[] matrix = new float[] {1.0f, 1.0f, 1.0f, 1.0f};
 LGBMDataset ds = LGBMDataset.createFromMat(matrix, 2, 2, true, "");